The Shapley Value of Classifiers in Ensemble Games

 The Shapley value based model evaluation procedure described by Algorithm \ref{alg:shapley_main_algorithm} uses $\mathcal{D}=\left \{(\textbf{x}_1, y_1); \dots; (\textbf{x}_n, y_n)\right \}$, a set of $n$ datapoints with binary labels, for evaluating the ensemble $\mathcal{M}$ given a cutoff value $0 \leq \gamma\leq 1$ and a numerical stability parameter $\delta\in\mathbb{R}^{0+}$.

 We set $m$ the number of models and $n$ the number of labeled data points used in the model valuation (lines 1-2).
-We iterate over all of the data points (line 3) and given a data point for all of the models we compute the individual model weights in an ensemble game using the label, features and the model itself (line 4) -- see Algorithm \ref{alg:shapley_scoring_algorithm} in Appendix \ref{appendix:shapley_scoring} for the exact details.
+We iterate over all of the data points (line 3) and given a data point for all of the models we compute the individual model weights in an ensemble game using the label, features and the model itself (line 4) -- see Algorithm \ref{alg:shapley_scoring_algorithm} for the exact details.
 Using the individual model weights in the ensemble game we calculate the expected value and variance of the data point (lines 5-6).

 If the sum of individual model weights is higher than the cutoff value (line 7) the Shapley values in the ensemble game are approximated by Algorithm \ref{alg:shapley_approximation_algorithm} for the data point (line 8).
 The Shapley values in the dual ensemble game are defined by a vector of zeros (line 9).
 If the point is misclassified (line 10) a \textit{dual ensemble game} is defined for the data point.
 This requires the redefined cutoff value $\widetilde{\gamma}$, expected value $\widetilde{\mu}$ and variance $\widetilde{\nu}$ of the individual model weight vector (lines 11-13).
 We exploit the linearity of expectation and the location invariance of the variance.
-The individual model weight vector is redefined (line 14) in order to quantifiy the role of models in the erroneous decision.
-The original ensemble game Shapley values are initialized with zeros (line 15) and using the new parametrization of the game we approximate the dual ensemble game Shapley values for the models in the ensemble (line 16) by the use of Algorithm \ref{alg:shapley_approximation_algorithm}.
-The algorithm outputs the data point level ensemble and dual ensemble game Shapley values for every model in the ensemble.
+The individual model weight vector is redefined (line 14) in order to quantify the role of models in the erroneous decision.
+The original ensemble game Shapley values are initialized with zeros (line 15) and using the new parametrization of the game we approximate the dual ensemble game Shapley values (line 16) by Algorithm \ref{alg:shapley_approximation_algorithm}.
+The algorithm outputs data point level Shapley values for each model.